exercism/docs/building/tracks/practice-exercises.md

 - `.meta/config.json`: contains meta information on the exercise (required)
 - `.meta/design.md`: describe the design of the exercise (optional)
+- `.meta/tests.toml`: contains information on what tests are implemented (optional)

 ### Approach files